-Copper kitchen sinks are beautiful and make a bold statement in any kitchen.
+The alluring look of copper kitchen sinks make them a bold, beautiful addition to any kitchen.
 However, copper sinks have some unique characteristics that homeowners should consider before making a purchase.

 Like stainless steel, the thickness of a copper sink is measured by gauge.
 Lower gauge numbers indicate thicker sinks.
 Most high-quality copper sinks will use 14- to 16-gauge copper sheeting.

 Thicker copper sinks are more durable and less prone to denting and deformation.
 Another less obvious benefit of a lower gauge (thicker) copper sink is that they’re quieter and have a less “tinny” sound when running water or placing dishes into the basin.

 Over time, a copper sink will develop a deep, rich tone that known as a patina.
 This is the same natural process that causes old pennies to develop their warm, brown color and is completely normal.